• Sati

 Listen, if there's one thing you should take away from reading this piece, it's that Shamim is one of a kind.

-From the beginning, she understood what it would take to get here, and she’s patiently navigated the process, learning from peers and those that have been where she wants to be.
+From the beginning, Shamim understood what it would take to get here, and she’s patiently navigated the journey, learning from peers and those that have been where she wants to be.

 Use her story as inspiration for how you can go about building and making change in an area you’re passionate about.